smart-data-models/dataModel.Building/BuildingOperation/doc/spec_DE.md

         model: https://schema.org/Text
         type: Property
     type:
-      description: 'It has to be BuildingOperation'
+      description: It has to be BuildingOperation
       enum:
         - BuildingOperation
       type: string